The Best European Country to Start a Business According to Your Profile

 - A minimum of 15% of the costs must be R&R. At least a third of the team must have PhDs, or two-thirds a master’s degree.

-- The firm must already have intellectual property, intend to establish headquarters in Italy, and subject to tax contributions.
+- The firm must already have intellectual property, intend to establish headquarters in Italy, and be subject to tax contributions.

-Pros of Opening a Business in Italy
+Pros of Starting a Business in Italy as a Foreigner:

 - Financing lines for businesses that are involved in research and development.